iamshadmirza/TheNextBigWriter/GitHub/Confusing Terms in the Git Terminology.md

 ![Upstream and origin](https://i2.wp.com/i.stack.imgur.com/L5wRU.png)
 source: [https://stackoverflow.com](https://stackoverflow.com)

-**Remember**: Remotes are simply an alias that store the URL of repositories.
+**Remember**: Remotes like upstream & master are simply an alias that stores the URL of repositories.
+They can be named anything but its a convention to set original repo's remote as upstream.

 - ### Fetch and Pull